erezrokah/aws-testing-library/README.md

   // create an SQS queue and subscribe to SNS topic
   ({ subscriptionArn, queueUrl } = await subscribeToTopic(region, topicArn));

+  // run some code that will publish a message to the SNS topic someCodeThatResultsInPublishingAMessage();

   expect.assertions(1); // makes sure the assertion was called await expect({ region, queueUrl }).toHaveMessage(
     /* predicate to match with the messages in the queue */